 Measurements of phonon dispersions with inelastic x-ray scattering (a-e) in hexagonal iron-sulfide (h-FeS), revealing a zone-boudary instability that couples to the structural distortion and electronic band-gap opening (metal-insulator transition).
 The anharmonic phonon instability is reproduced in our first-principles simulations of the dynamical structure factor (grey background intensity map in (b-e). (f) photograph of small crystal used in inelastic x-ray scattering experiments. (g) First-principles calculation of the potential energy surface spanned by H1 and K5 phonon modes.

 Lattice instabilities and anharmonic phonons in ferroelectrics

-The phonon-phonon interaction is also at the heart of soft-mode lattice distortions central to ferroelectrics, and underlies atomic diffusion in fast ion conductors.
+The phonon-phonon interaction is also at the heart of soft-mode lattice distortions central to ferroelectrics.